kylehakala/angular-resource-demo/README.md

     student with ID [id]!"
 If you pull up the developer tools in your browser (usually F12) and check out the Network tab, you can see this happen as you edit stuff.

+*   We've hit two of the main problems now, so let's talk about filtering.
+To get the index to work as described above (mostly personal preference), we're going to make some more changes to the base resource service.
+Specifically, the `index` method is going to look for `filter`, `order`, `page`, and `count` parameters and build the index URL accordingly.

+    The end game here is to write something like this (again, personal taste)...

+    ```javascript
+    Student.query({
+      // The fields we're filtering by.
+If only the value is specified, we'll
+      // assume the `eq` (equal to) operator.
+Operators correspond to the Mongo
+      // query selectors.
+      filter: {
+        firstName: 'Joe',
+        dateOfBirth: {
+          value: '1990-01-01',
+          operator: 'lte'
+        }
+      },
+      // The sort operations in order of precendence.
+The hyphen/minus sign
+      // signals descending order.
+      order: ['lastName', '-dateOfBirth'],
+      // The active page number and results per page.
+This is going to be an
+      // abstraction over the `limit` and `offset` fields from earlier.
+      page: 3,
+      count: 10
+    });
+    ```

+    ... and get a URL that looks like this:

+    ```
+    GET /api/students?filter[firstName]=Joe&filter[dateOfBirth][lte]=1990-01-01&order=lastName,-dateOfBirth&limit=10&offset=20
+    ```

+    (For sake of sanity, let's assume 1-indexed page numbers.)

+    We're (finally) going to practice some TDD here.
+Angular provides a service called `$httpBackend` that mocks (pretends to be, not berates) `$http` and lets us check that the right HTTP requests are happening.

+    First, to get the hang of the whole thing, let's retroactively implement a few tests that make sure our custom create/update/save methods are working as intended.
+In Jasmine parlance, when we describe the Resource factory, it
+    should:

+    -   Issue a POST request to the resource endpoint when `$create` is called on a new resource.

+    -   Issue a PUT request to the resource endpoint when `$update` is called on an existing resource.

+    -   Issue a POST request to the resource endpoint when `$save` is called on a new resource.

+    -   Issue a PUT request to the resource endpoint when `$save` is called on an existing resource.

 [barry]: http://www.morris.umn.edu/events/commencement/archive/2005/images/7.jpg
 [fullstack]: https://github.com/angular-fullstack/generator-angular-fullstack